 The staff association may sponsor professional development activities to provide continuing education and enhance professionalism.
 An annual business meeting shall be held to coincide with the NCSL Legislative Summit.
 Additional meetings may be called at the discretion of the chair.

 Section 1: Executive Committee

-The LRL Executive Committee is composed of the staff section officers It shall have the authority to transact the business of the staff section, including planning and presenting staff section programs at the NCSL Legislative Summit and other NCSL meetings.
+The LRL Executive Committee is composed of the staff association officers It shall have the authority to transact the business of the staff association, including planning and presenting staff association programs at the NCSL Legislative Summit and other NCSL meetings.
 Meetings may be conducted at the discretion of the chair.